svenvc/blog/2025-09-17-http-client-settings.md

   get.
 ```

 This same service can also handle POST requests at a different endpoint.
-Notice how the conversion to JSON is done automatically as well.
+Notice how the conversion from Smalltalk to JSON is done automatically as well, as it is done when JSON is received.

 ```smalltalk
 ZnClient new